-While the Fund will invest primarily in Investee Companies that align with the environmental and/or social characteristics promoted by the Fund, the Fund may at times hold investments that are not Investee Companies (such as government bonds, collective investment schemes, unleveraged participation notes linked to the underlying equity, cash, cash equivalents, money market instruments and derivatives) and are not aligned with the environmental and/or social characteristics promoted by the Fund.
+While the Fund will invest primarily in Investee Companies that align with the environmental and/or social characteristics promoted by the Fund, the Fund may at times hold investments that are not Investee Companies (such as government bonds, collective investment schemes, cash, cash equivalents, money market instruments and derivatives) and are not aligned with the environmental and/or social characteristics promoted by the Fund.
 Such investments may be included for liquidity, hedging and/or cash management purposes, in circumstances of extreme volatility or if market factors require and if considered appropriate to the investment objective, or if market factors require the Fund to hold such investments in order to gain exposure to certain jurisdictions or sectors that the Fund cannot otherwise gain direct exposure to through investing in Investee Companies.
 No minimum environmental or social safeguards will be in place in relation to such investments.